elximo/PublicTalks/README.md

-License can be found at LICENSE.txt in the root directory of this repository
+License can be found at LICENSE-CC-BY-NC-SA.txt in the root directory of this repository

 # PublicTalks